-The GNSO Policy Support Team has developed this briefing document to help community members prepare for ICANN67.
-It provides an overview of the status of GNSO PDP working groups and teams, as well as information about other GNSO policy-related activities, including GNSO co-chartered Cross-Community Working Groups (CCWG) and PDP Implementation Review Teams (IRTs).
-The document includes links for additional background reading that will help you prepare for sessions in Cancún and support active participation by all attendees.
+The GNSO Policy Support Team has developed this briefing document to help community members prepare for ICANN68.
+It provides an overview of the status of GNSO PDP working groups and teams, as well as information about other GNSO policy-related activities, including GNSO co-chartered Cross-Community Working Group (CCWG) and PDP Implementation Review Teams (IRTs).
+The document includes links for additional background reading that will help you prepare for sessions and support active participation by all attendees.